sarratunisienne-oss/HateDetect/README.md

 - Engineers text features (word count, mentions, hashtags, URLs)
 - Produces 5 publication-quality visualisations

 **Key finding:** The dataset is heavily imbalanced (77% offensive).
-Hate speech annotator agreement is slightly lower than other classes, reflecting genuine label ambiguity.
+The hate speech annotator agreement is slightly lower than for other classes, reflecting genuine label ambiguity.

 ---